vsui/hypergraph-k-cut/README.md

 ## Algorithms

 KW: The hypergraph min-cut algorithm described in [KW'96].
 Based on vertex orderings.
+Implemented in `hypergraph/include/hypergraph/order.hpp`.

 Q: The hypergraph min-cut algorithm described in [Q'98].
 Based on vertex orderings.
+Implemented in `hypergraph/include/hypergraph/order.hpp`.

 MW: The hypergraph min-cut algorithm described in [MW'00].
 Based on vertex orderings.
+Implemented in `hypergraph/include/hypergraph/order.hpp`.

 CXY: The hypergraph k-cut algorithm described in [CXY'18].
 Based on random contractions.
+Implemented in `hypergraph/include/hypergraph/cxy.hpp`.

 FPZ: The hypergraph k-cut algorithm described in [FPZ'19].
 Based on random contractions.
+Implemented in `hypergraph/include/hypergraph/fpz.hpp`.

 CX: The (2+epsilon) approximate hypergraph min-cut algorithm described in [CX'18].
 Based on vertex orderings.
+Implemented in `hypergraph/include/hypergraph/approx.hpp`.

 KK: The (1+epsilon) approximate min-cut algorithm for uniform (constant rank) hypergraphs described in [KK'14].
 Based on random contractions.
+Implemented in `hypergraph/include/hypergraph/kk.hpp`.

 ## Input